Alphabet Inc.

 Moat Score

-Search monopoly with AI Overviews monetizing at comparable CPCs, Google Cloud accelerating to $70B+ ARR with a $240B backlog, and Android/YouTube data flywheels form a durable multi-moat position.
+Search monopoly with AI Overviews monetizing at comparable CPCs, Google Cloud re-accelerating to +63% YoY ($80B+ ARR) with a $460B backlog, and Android/YouTube data flywheels form a durable multi-moat position.
+Q1 2026 total revenue +22% to $109.9B — definitively proving Alphabet as a net AI beneficiary.
 DOJ ruling (Sept 2025) banned exclusive default deals but preserved Android and Chrome — a near-best-case regulatory outcome.

 Growth Score